In This Article

 - Outpatient Programs — Outpatient treatment is less comprehensive than inpatient or PHPs.
 These programs organize your treatment around your schedule.
 They provide therapy, education, and support in a flexible environment.
 People who have a high motivation to recover and cannot leave their responsibilities at home, work, or school are ideal patients.
 Outpatient programs may be a portion of your aftercare after an inpatient or partial hospitalization program.

-- Support Groups — Support groups such as Narcotics Anonymous and Al-Anon are open to anyone with a substance use disorder.
+- Support Groups — Support groups such as Alcoholics Anonymous, Narcotics Anonymous and Al-Anon are open to anyone with a substance use disorder.
 They are peer-led organizations dedicated to helping each other remain sober.
 They can be the first step towards recovery or part of a long-term aftercare plan.